Medicinal Plant Lexicon

 Recognised medical use

-The HMPC has classified Curcuma rhizome as a traditional herbal medicinal product (see traditional use).
+The HMPC has classified curcuma rhizome and Javanese turmeric as traditional herbal medicinal products (see "Traditional use").

 Traditional use